jjvanzon/Circular-Language-Spec/spec/execution-flow/introduction-to-execution-flow.md

 The last two jumps are only used inside a loop.

 In Circular, execution flow statements are special commands.
 They are commands, whose arguments are command references.
 An execution flow command calls a command passed to it, based on a decision.
-The passed command references are called *clauses* of the execution flow command.
+The passed command references might be called *clauses* of the execution flow command.

 Even though execution flow commands are really just commands with command references, a call to an execution flow command is often called a *statement*.